A tethered indoor drone system with unlimited flight time

 ✅ Unlimited flight time for stress-free inspection

-✅ Location-tagged data, no lost POIs
+✅ Location-tagged inspection data, no lost POIs

 ✅ Live streaming of Full HD inspection video